 Herron was born in Abilene, Texas, and received his PhD and MA from Indiana University and a BA from the University of Texas at Austin.
 A gifted scholar and teacher, his publications include two books, Universities and the Myth of Cultural Decline, and AfterCulture: Detroit and the Humiliation of History.
 His essays and critical articles have appeared in Raritan, Social Text, Representations, Georgia Review, and Antioch Review, among other journals.

 Herron has twice received the President's Award for Excellence in Teaching from Wayne State.
 He also received the Board of Governors Distinguished Faculty Fellowship.
 Prior to being named director of the Honors Program in 2002, he was associate chair in the Department of English and director of the university's American Studies Program.
-He currently serves as President of the National Collegiate Honors Council (NCHC), on the NCHC Publication Board, and is also chair of the Wayne State University Press Editorial Board.
+He is the Immediate Past President of the National Collegiate Honors Council (NCHC), on the NCHC Publication Board, and is also chair of the Wayne State University Press Editorial Board.